The best retro game consoles

 Reasons to avoid

 The Evercade VS has also been upgraded to a newer VS-R model (released in July).
-It comes at a lower price and sports a new charcoal black coating with teal accents, but apart from its new modern and sleek design, it sports pretty much all of the same features as its predecessor.
+It comes at a lower price and features a new charcoal-black coating with teal accents, as well as a new white model (pictured).
+Aside from its modern, sleek design, it offers pretty much the same features as its predecessor, for slightly less money (win).

-This console is the under-TV version of the Evercade EXP (see my No.1), so not a handheld retro console but more of a traditional console in that sense.
-It brings some interesting design ideas to the retro game console market, notably the classic cartridge system which gets a boost as you can now slot in two at once (the same ones as the Evercade EXP).
-This also unlocks the Evercade Vs' clever feature - by inserting combinations of cartridges you can unlock hidden games; for example, slot in both Toaplan collections to unlock a Mega Drive version of Twin Hawk.
+This console is the under-TV version of the Evercade EXP-R (see my No. 1), so it's not a handheld retro console but more of a traditional console in that sense.
+It brings some interesting design ideas to the retro game console market, notably the classic cartridge system, which gets a boost with the ability to slot in two at once (the same ones as the Evercade EXP).
+This also unlocks the Evercade Vs' clever feature - by inserting combinations of cartridges, you can unlock hidden games; for example, slot in both Toaplan collections to unlock a Mega Drive version of Twin Hawk.

-The Evercade VS Premium edition comes with a Technos Arcade 1 and Data East Arcade 1 cartridge.
-I prefer the EXP, but for two-player couch gaming, it's good fun.
-A big part of Evercade VS is you can play multiplayer games.
-The console comes with two NES-like controllers and the game packs included in the Premium Pack are co-op-focused.
-The Technos Arcade 1 cart, for example, features the excellent Double Dragon 2.
+The Evercade VS Premium edition comes with a Technos Arcade 1 and a Data East Arcade 1 cartridge.
+I prefer the EXP-R overall, but for two-player or couch gaming, the VS-R is good fun.
+A big part of Evercade VS-R is that you can play multiplayer games.
+The console comes with two NES-like controllers.
 Of course, this is not quite so unique these days, as other retro consoles on my list also come with two controllers and games that support multiplayer, in particular Sega Mega Drive Mini 2.

-What's really different about the Evercade VS is it supports new retro-style and indie games.
-There are regular collections of new games released for Evercade that ape retro gaming but bring new ideas, some are released in collections and others as standalone games.
-Some are secret unlocks only available on the VS too, visit the Evercade Secrets webpage to discover how to get them.
+What's really different about the Evercade VS-R is that it supports new retro-style and indie games.
+There are regular collections of new games released for Evercade that ape retro gaming but bring new ideas; some are released in collections and others as standalone games.
+Some are secret unlocks only available on the VS, too.
+Visit the Evercade Secrets webpage to discover how to get them.
 Cartridges can be shared with Evercade EXP and Super Pocket too, so you can continue your TV big-screen gaming on these handhelds.

-Also unlike other retro consoles on this list the Evercade VS supports a broad list of games from various developers, so it's not Nintendo, Atari or Sega-focused.
-The VS comes in two versions – £89 / $99 for the console with one controller and one cartridge, or £109 / $129 for the console, with two controllers and two cartridges – I'd recommend going for this bundle as the multiplayer older games remain great fun.
+Also, unlike other retro consoles on this list, the Evercade VS supports a wide range of games from various developers, so it's not Nintendo-, Atari-, or Sega-focused.
+The VS-R comes in two versions – £84.99 / $119.99 for the console with one controller and no cartridge, or £99.99 / $611.99 for the console with one controller and one cartridge.
+The Tomb Raider bundle is still available in the UK, too.

 Best retro game console for Atari